cocos-creator/firedoc-2.x/docs/classes/AST.md

     <div class="extended-detail">

         <div class="description">
-            <p>Accepts a map of filenames to file content.
-Returns
-a map of filenames to an array of API comment block text.
+            Accepts a map of filenames to file content.
+Returns a map of filenames to an array of API comment block text.
 This expects the comment to start with / ** on its own line, and end with * / on its own line.
-Override this function to provide an alternative comment parser.</p>
+Override this function to provide an alternative comment parser.
         </div>

             <div class="params">